-The cafe is insured under general liability and commercial auto policies.
-Cliff isn't sure which policy will cover the damage to his customers' vehicles so he submits the claims to both insurers.
-Cliff is dismayed when both deny coverage.
+Art notifies Susan and Frank about the accident and subsequently pays the cost of repairing the damage to their vehicles.
+A-1 Auto Service is insured under general liability and commercial auto policies.
+Art isn't sure which policy will cover the repair costs so he submits claims to both insurers.
+He's dismayed when both deny coverage.

-Cliff's auto insurer informs him that the damage to Paula's and Steve's vehicles would have been covered had he purchased garagekeepers coverage.
-This coverage may be added to a commercial auto policy via an endorsement.
-It is designed for businesses that take custody of customers' vehicles in order to park, store or perform a service on them.
-Examples are auto repair shops, body shops, auto glass shops, oil changers and auto detailers.
+Art could have protected his shop against claims arising from damage to customers' vehicles by purchasing garagekeepers coverage.
+This coverage may be added to a commercial auto (or motor carrier) policy via an endorsement.
+It is designed for businesses that take custody of customers' vehicles in order to park, store or perform work on them.
+Examples are valet parking services, auto repair shops, body shops, and auto glass shops.

-- Specified Causes of Loss Is an alternative to comprehensive coverage.
+- Specified Causes of Loss.
+Cheaper than comprehensive coverage.
 Covers damage caused by fire, lightning, explosion, theft, mischief or vandalism.

-- Collision Covers damage to a customer's auto caused its collision with another object or the auto's overturn.
+- Collision.
+Covers damage to a customer's auto caused by its collision with another object or the auto's overturn

 Direct Coverage or Legal Liability

 Garagekeepers coverage normally applies on a legal liability basis.
 That is, it covers loss to customers' vehicles only if you are legally liable for the damage.
-In the Capital Cafe scenario described above the restaurant is clearly liable for the damage to the customers' autos.
-This is because the damage was caused by the negligence of a restaurant employee.
+In the A-1 Auto Service scenario described above, the business is clearly liable for the damage to the customers' autos because the damage was caused by A-1 employees' negligence.

 Direct Excess or Primary

-Direct garagekeepers insurance covers damage to customers' vehicles whether or not you are legally liable for the damage.
 Direct coverage may apply on a primary or excess basis.
-Direct primary coverage provides first-line coverage for damage to customers' autos in your custody regardless of your liability (or the liability of any other insured).
-When your direct coverage pays for loss to a customer's vehicle, the customer need not file a claim under his or her own personal auto policy.
+Direct primary coverage provides first-line coverage for damage to customers' autos in your custody regardless of your liability.
+When your garagekeepers insurance provides direct coverage, the customer need not file a claim under his or her own auto policy.

 Direct primary coverage can be expensive.
-An alternative is excess direct coverage.
-Direct excess coverage applies on a secondary basis to losses for which you are not legally liable.
-Coverage applies excess of any collectible other insurance.
-For instance, if hail damage to a customer's vehicle is insured by comprehensive coverage provided by the customer's personal auto policy, the customer's comprehensive coverage will apply first.
+A cheaper alternative is excess direct coverage.
+It affords secondary coverage for losses for which you are not legally liable.
+Coverage is excess over any collectible other insurance.
+For instance, suppose a customer's vehicle is insured for comprehensive coverage under his personal auto policy.
+If the vehicle is destroyed by a tornado while in your custody, the customer's comprehensive coverage will apply first.
 If the customer has no comprehensive coverage, your direct excess coverage will pay the loss.